Remortgage

 Should I improve my credit score if I have a poor credit history?

-Yet many people do find that taking the necessary steps to improve their credit rating does help.
+However, many borrowers find that taking proactive steps to improve their credit standing yields positive results.

 Can I afford to remortgage?

-As of 2014, the official advice from the Financial Conduct Authority is that your debt-to-income ratio should not exceed 45% of the total mortgage or remortgage offered.
+Following the Financial Conduct Authority’s 2014 guidelines, your debt-to-income ratio shouldn’t exceed 45% of the total remortgage amount offered.

 What should I do if I want to remortgage with bad credit?